-If a student is dismissed (or resigns) from the Sophie Davis Biomedical Education Program and the student is registered for course(s) that extends into the next semester, the student cannot be granted a grade of "Y"[year-long].
+If a student is dismissed (or resigns) from the CUNY School of Medicine/Sophie Davis Biomedical Education Program and the student is registered for a course(s) that extends into the next semester, the student cannot be granted a grade of "Y"[year-long].
 If there has been an evaluation that can adequately assess the student's performance, then the Course Director may give the student a grade for the semester completed, depending on the student's performance in the course.